harshitneversettle/Capstone_harshit/README.md

 ## Instructions
 <details>
 <summary>Initialize Treasury</summary>

-Basically, the protocol maintains one main treasury that acts as a shared liquidity pool for the whole system.
-Liquidity providers (liquidators) deposit their funds into this treasury, and the protocol uses this pooled liquidity to fund loans for borrowers.
+This instruction initializes the main treasury PDA that acts as the shared liquidity pool for the protocol.
+Liquidity providers deposit into this treasury, and the pooled funds are used to issue loans to borrowers.
+The treasury state tracks values such as total liquidity and total borrowed amount, and is referenced by subsequent instructions for borrowing, repayment, and liquidity withdrawal.

-In return, the liquidators earn royalty / interest on their provided amount.
-This is calculated based on how much they deposit and how long their funds remain locked in the treasury.

-So, the larger the deposit and the longer the duration, the higher the returns they receive.

 <img width="1093" height="206" alt="image" src="https://github.com/user-attachments/assets/8e391121-a9b9-4b20-9190-620a28cdca91" />